 1441 3rd St. Promenade Santa Monica, CA, 90401 | map |

-The news: AMC has closed the Broadway 4.
+The news: AMC has closed the Broadway 4 and it's getting remodeled.
+The future use is unknown.
 The last day of operation was September 22, 2024.
 Thanks to Russ Jones for spotting "AMC Broadway 4 movie theater shuts doors on Promenade," a September 25 story by Thomas Leffler in the Santa Monica Daily Press.

 AMC also has the Santa Monica 7 several blocks away.
 Also still operating downtown is the six-screen Laemmle Monica Film Center.
 Nearby, for a while anyway, was the ArcLight complex in the mall, sitting vacant since 2020.
 The six-screen Criterion Theatre, also on the Promenade, was an AMC operation until 2013.
 It's been gutted for office and retail uses.